stanford-futuredata/FAST/docs/setup_docker.md

 ### Cut SAC Files

+* Cut short event waveform files in SAC format from the continuous seismic data at all stations, based on the detection results from FAST.
+* Cut from the original unfiltered continuous seismic data at full sampling rate (usually 100 sps), not the decimated filtered continuous seismic data used to run FAST.
-* Cut the continuous seismic data at all stations, based on the detection results from FAST In this example, the event waveform time windows are 180 seconds long, 60 seconds before detection time, 120 seconds after detection time.
+* In this example, the event waveform time windows are 180 seconds long, 60 seconds before detection time, 120 seconds after detection time.

 ```
 (eq_fast) root@555d364b63d7:/app/FAST/utils/events# python cut_event_files.py